|Artist- Hannah Willow|

 Something of a misnomer, dark night implies a short, set period, while I am headed into my second winter of this phenomenum.

 I'm not writing to blame, complain, seek pity even!
 More to keep the blog alive and to be candid about what is real for me right now.
-And to assure you of my fidelity.

 The idea of night automatically contains within it the idea of the dawn, the return of the light and that is what I am holding to, especially now having travelled the darkest month of the calendar, just before winter solstice in the Celtic year and advent in the Christian tradition.